University Teachers for Human Rights (Jaffna): TRO abductions controversy

+Ideology

+The UTHR(J) stated its members had various ideological perspectives, including Marxism and theology.
+Scholar Ravi Vaitheespara described the group's perspective as representing the "self-righteous liberal indignation" of "the old Tamil ruling and professional classes of Jaffna and Colombo".

 The UTHR(J) functioned as an organization to uphold its professed aim: "to challenge the external and internal terror engulfing the Tamil community as a whole through making the perpetrators accountable, and to create space for humanising the social and political spheres relating to the life of our community."
 Among its long-held ideals was that "the due rights of the minorities, taking into account Sinhalese concerns, could ideally be met in a united Sri Lanka under federalism."

+Professor Peter Schalk, who has written extensively on subjects related to Tamil Eelam, described the UTHR(J) as having "established a solid reputation of being anti-LTTE".
+The New York Times described the group as "stridently anti-rebel".

 Reception

-The UTHR(J) is well-received by human rights NGOs such as the Human Rights Watch.
-In 2007 Rajan Hoole and Kopalasingham Sritharan, cofounders of the group, received the Martin Ennals Award for Human Rights Defenders.
+The UTHR(J) has been described as a well-respected human rights organization.
+Its documentation and commentary were used domestically and internationally.
+In Sri Lanka, the group was better received by the Sinhalese than the Tamils.

 Due to government censorship of the war, the UTHR(J) became the main source of information on the war zones for foreign governments, NGOs and the media.
-In 2001 the then Sri Lankan President Chandrika Kumaratunga endorsed the UTHR(J), claiming it had appreciated her human rights record, when she was asked about the allegations of human rights abuses against Tamils under her government.
+In 2001, Sri Lankan President Chandrika Kumaratunga claimed UTHR(J) had appreciated her human rights record when asked about the allegations of human rights abuses against Tamils under her government.
+UTHR(J) rejected her framing of its reporting.
 (Note: In a response to Kumaratunga's comment, it stated that her invocation of UTHR "to whitewash her government’s human rights record is a cynical appropriation of our voice.")

-Professor Peter Schalk, who has written extensively on subjects related to Tamil Eelam, described the UTHR(J) as having "established a solid reputation of being anti-LTTE".
+In 2007 Rajan Hoole and Kopalasingham Sritharan, co-founders of the group, received the Martin Ennals Award for Human Rights Defenders.
+The award was granted because of the group's "groundbreaking investigations" into massacres that had lately taken place.

+Criticism

-However, the UTHR(J) has also come under criticism from certain quarters.
-Brian Senewiratne, a Sinhalese advocate of Tamil Eelam who had written the foreword to its book "The Broken Palmyra", alleged that the group "has changed to simply being virulently anti-LTTE," and that the Sri Lankan government was using its reports to cover up human rights violations.
+The UTHR(J) has also come under criticism from certain quarters.
+Brian Senewiratne, a Sinhalese advocate of Tamil Eelam who had written the foreword to the group's book "The Broken Palmyra", alleged that the group "has changed to simply being virulently anti-LTTE," and that the Sri Lankan government was using its reports to cover up human rights violations.
 The University of Jaffna, where the UTHR(J) was formed, has repeatedly disclaimed any connection with the group and published a letter in 1996 dismissing its reports on the LTTE as being "based on hearsay".
 Tamil diaspora activists and organizations have also accused the UTHR(J) of having an anti-LTTE bias and of praising Sri Lankan Army officers involved in human rights abuses.
 Among scholarly critiques, the UTHR(J) has also been criticized for the use of "fascist" as a pejorative being exclusively reserved for the LTTE, which is described as "sensationalist characterization" without any theoretical basis.